rainberd/keepasshttpx/README.md

 # KeePassHttpX

-This is fork of KeePassHttp plugin adjusted to support Wine on macOS and Linux.
+This is a fork of KeePassHttp plugin adjusted to support Wine on macOS and Linux.

 # Installation

+You can download KeePass 2.34 for macOS already bundled with KeePassHttpX from [here](https://raw.github.com/sazonov/keepasshttpx/master/release/KeePass.7z).
+Manual installation is not so hard and takes 15-30 minutes.
+You can find all necessary steps down below.

+Please let me know if you're facing some troubles with installation.

 ## KeePass (macOS)